Hans Vijlbrief: Early career

-After obtaining his PhD, Vijlbrief started working at the Ministry of Economic Affairs, where he filled a number of positions at the directorate General Economic Policy.
+After obtaining his doctorate, Vijlbrief started working at the Ministry of Economic Affairs, where he filled a number of positions at the directorate General Economic Policy.
 Minister Hans Wijers appointed him as interim director of that division in 1997.
 Besides, he became director at Erasmus University Rotterdam of the Research Centre for Financial Economic Policy, a part-time job, the next year.

 He left the Ministry to work as deputy director at the Bureau for Economic Policy Analysis (CPB) in 1999.
 Vijlbrief has told that he later came to regret the move, calling the agency "too quiet" and lacking in pressure.
 He also became an endowed professor in 2000 at the Vrije Universiteit, his alma mater, specialized in economic policy, and he simultaneously quit his job in Rotterdam.

 Vijlbrief returned to the Ministry of Economic Affairs in 2001 in the position of director of General Economic Policy.
 In July 2004, Minister Laurens Jan Brinkhorst promoted him to Director-General for Economic Policy.
 While in this position, Vijlbrief also chaired a re-evaluation group called "Security and Terrorism" (2009–2010).

 Starting in February 2010, he served as Director-General for Energy, Telecommunications, and Markets.
 Vijlbrief's former position was subsequently eliminated.
 Its responsibilities were transferred to the secretary-general (general economic policy and EU matters) and his new job (competition and consumer policy).
 His professorship at the Vrije Universiteit came to an end that same year.
 Vijlbrief, who had been a member of D66 since 2008, also became more politically involved, helping write the party's election program for the 2010 general election.
 Moreover, Vijlbrief led Maria van der Hoeven's successful campaign to get appointed Executive Director of the International Energy Agency in 2011.